 Trinidad & Tobago Food & Drink

 Though signs of growth are beginning to return to Caribbean states, many economies within the region continue to feel the spill-over effects of the 2009 financial crisis, which strongly shook the region's key industries of tourism and finance.
 Though the tourism industry is slowly regaining momentum in the region, we believe that it will take some time for pre-financial crisis growth.
 Furthermore, many regional economies continue to be heavily indebted which limits general investment.
 With this in mind, we forecast relatively slow food consumption growth in a majority of the Caribbean markets.
-Despite these difficulties, some markets, most notably Jamaica and the Dominican Republic, are expected to outperform over the forecast period.
+Despite these difficulties, some markets, most notably Trinidad & Tobago, Jamaica and the Dominican Republic, are expected to outperform over the forecast period.
+We highlight Puerto Rico and Barbados as the most precarious economies, which therefore have the greatest downside risks to our food & drink consumption forecasts.

 Trinidad & Tobago Insurance